Discriminative Clustering with Representation Learning with any Ratio of Labeled to Unlabeled Data

-A drawback of these approaches is the design of an \textit{ad-hoc} objective not clearly related to objectives commonly used in unsupervised or supervised learning, or the combined use of two different objectives, one for optimizing the network and one for clustering.
-In this paper we build our formulation on a unified objective that encompasses learning with unlabeled data only, learning with labeled and unlabeled data, and learning with labeled data only.
+A drawback of these approaches is the design of an \textit{ad-hoc} objective not clearly related to objectives commonly used in unsupervised clustering or supervised classification, or the combined use of two different objectives, one for optimizing the network and one for clustering.

-\paragraph{Semi-supervised learning.} We briefly summarize recent papers in semi-supervised learning.
-See the surveys of \citet{chapelle2010} and \citet{oliver2018} for a broader overview.
-Several recent methods create a semi-supervised algorithm by modifying a supervised algorithm.
-These modifications come in different flavors, such as adding a penalty to a supervised learning objective to encourage similar inputs to be close together in feature space \citep{belkin2006,bachman2014,kamnitsas2018,iscen2019}, adding a penalty to encourage high-confidence outputs \citep{grandvalet2004}, or rounding outputs to obtain pseudo-labels \citep{lee2013,berthelot2019}.
-Other approaches add a supervised loss to an unsupervised loss similar to those in the second category of unsupervised methods mentioned above \citep{zhai2019} or learn a feature representation in an unsupervised manner before fine-tuning with labeled data \citep{wu2018}.

-In contrast to these approaches, there is a set of principled approaches that do not learn a feature representation through a deep network but optimize over both the parameters of an affine functional classifier and the label assignments.
-Such approaches include constrained ``forward prediction'' using ridge regression or penalized multinomial logistic regression where the labels are also learned \citep{bach2007,joulin2012,flammarion2017} and constrained ``reverse prediction'' using a $k$-means formulation or generalizations thereof \citep{xu2009,white2012}.
-The advantage of the ``forward prediction'' objective introduced by \citet{bach2007} is that it allows one to easily incorporate additional information about the clustering problem.
-Namely, it paved the way to several popular weakly supervised techniques developed by \citet{bojanowski2014, bojanowski2015} and \citet{alayrac2016} for computer vision problems.